dylanade/natural-language-processing/README.md

 ## Curently Working On

 - **NLP Recommendation Systems**
-  NLP to analyze and understand user preferences from text data to suggest relevant content or products.
+  Analyze and understand user preferences from text data to suggest relevant content or products.

 ## Tools & Technologies